Michael Stocklasa

-Michael Stocklasa (born 2 December 1980) is a retired international footballer from Liechtenstein who played as a defender.
-Stocklasa played club football for USV Eschen/Mauren, and formerly played for FC Vaduz, FC Winterthur and FC Baden.
+Michael Stocklasa (born 2 December 1980) is a Liechtensteiner former professional footballer from Liechtenstein who played as a defender.
+He played club football for USV Eschen/Mauren, FC Vaduz, FC Winterthur, and FC Baden.
+He made 71 appearances for the Liechtenstein national team, scoring twice.

 Personal life

 His brother Martin Stocklasa was also a professional footballer and represented Liechtenstein at international level.

 International career

 Stocklasa played his final match for Liechtenstein in February 2012 before deciding to end his footballing days to focus on his business career.